Cherreads

 "Once that old hag is dead, I will be able to visit the major sects and trade for proper materials.
 They must have hoarded some things over the centuries."

-These were not ragtag rebels hastily trying to seize power.
+These weren't ragtag rebels.
 This was a force carefully nurtured over decades, slowly devouring the Great Wei Empire from within like a cancer.
-Now, with a single command, three great armies surged forward in terrifying unison, one from the northwest, one from the southern frontiers, and one from the eastern seas.
+Now, with a single command, three great armies surged forward in terrifying unison.
+One from the northwest, one from the southern frontiers, and one from the eastern seas.
+The Duke Fu, who nominally held the southern front, barely had time to rally a defense before his own personal guards turned on him.
+They tied him up and forbade him from leaving his residence.
+The betrayal was absolute.
+Over the years, Prince Yong had used the Fuding Merchant Guild's vast network to replace every key position in Prince Fu's household with his own loyal men.

 "What?"

+Su Min froze for a beat.
+A grim memory surfaced from a past clash with the Queen's energy: a vision of a hidden charnel pit where small bones, barely more than infants, were littered like gravel.
 "That emperor and his Demon Queen truly are a match made in hell.
-The entire royal bloodline is almost wiped out already.
-What are they trying to accomplish now with this final sacrifice?"
+The royal bloodline is almost wiped out already.
+What are they trying to accomplish with this final sacrifice?"

+"That woman is truly ruthless; though I suppose it saves me the trouble of dirtying my hands with the innocent," Su Min said, her voice cold as a grave.
+Her expression darkened as she realized the implication.
 "She is cornered.
-She is trying to use a mass blood sacrifice to forcibly restore herself to the peak of the early Golden Core stage, or even push into the mid stage.
+She is trying to use a mass blood sacrifice to forcibly restore herself to the peak of the early Golden Core stage, or even push into the mid-stage.
 If she succeeds… she and I will be near equals in raw cultivation."

 "What?!"

-Cao Yuanmu paled visibly.
-He was only at the mid stage of Foundation Establishment, but through his long association with Hui Ming, he had learned much about the realms beyond.
+Cao Yuanmu paled.
+He was only at the mid-stage of Foundation Establishment, but through his association with Hui Ming, he had learned much about the realms beyond.
 The Golden Core realm was a monstrous threshold.
 The third strike of the heavenly tribulation was a death sentence for nearly all Foundation cultivators.
-Only a rare, heaven defying few, like Su Min, could pass it unscathed.
+Only a heaven-defying few, like Su Min, could pass it unscathed.
+The gap between a peak Foundation cultivator and a newly ascended Golden Core expert was wider than the gulf between an early Body Refining novice and Foundation Establishment.
+A true Golden Core cultivator could single-handedly shatter the morale of entire armies.

-"What?!
+"What?
 They are speeding up?
 They will reach the capital walls by dawn tomorrow?!"

 "Queen… how much longer do you need?"